dotnet/docs/docs/core/testing/unit-testing-platform-config.md

 When using [Microsoft.Testing.Platform.MSBuild](https://www.nuget.org/packages/Microsoft.Testing.Platform.MSBuild), you can simply create a *testconfig.json* file that will be automatically renamed to *[appname].testconfig.json* and moved to the output directory of the test project.

-Starting with Microsoft.Testing.Platform 1.5, the command-line argument `--config-file` can be used to specify the path to the *testconfig.json*.
-This takes precedence over the *[appname].testconfig.json* file.
+Starting with Microsoft.Testing.Platform 1.5, you can use the command-line argument `--config-file` to specify the path to the *testconfig.json*.
+This file takes precedence over the *[appname].testconfig.json* file.

 > [!NOTE]
 > The *[appname].testconfig.json* file will get overwritten on subsequent builds.